 This course requires students to complete the business problems utilizing relevant technologies cycle and prepare solutions to business problems utilizing computer applications.
 Prerequisites: MSB 200, CIS 110, and ECON 221.
 Course should be taken with BUS 363.

-CIS 110 — Introduction to Computer Applications for Business (3)
+CIS 110 — Introduction to Business Information Systems (3)

 ECON 111: Introduction to Macroeconomics (3)

 Macro-Economics: the theory of national income, aggregate demand, and the level of employment; money and banking; and government ﬁscal policy.